cloudnativelabs/kube-router/docs/generic.md

 ## Configuring the Worker Nodes

-If you choose to run kube-router as daemonset, then both kube-apiserver and kubelet must be run with `--allow-privileged=true` option (see our
-[example daemonsets for more information](https://github.com/cloudnativelabs/kube-router/tree/master/daemonset))
+If you choose to run kube-router as a daemonset, the kube-router pods require privileged access (see our [example daemonsets for more information](https://github.com/cloudnativelabs/kube-router/tree/master/daemonset))

 Ensure your [Container Runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) is